sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 * Fixed: Redirection plugins are no longer marked as conflicting when AIOSEO Redirects isn’t installed.
 * Fixed: AIOSEO Details column on post list page would sometimes load unnecessarily.

-**New in Version 4.5.4**

-* New: Author SEO (E-E-A-T) Addon - Optimize your site for Google's E-E-A-T ranking factor by proving your writer's expertise through author schema markup and new UI elements.
-* Fixed: Plugin conflict where post content sometimes disappeared in the post editor when using AIOSEO, Avada and the Classic Editor.
-* Fixed: Taxonomy title smart tag not outputting proper value when archive page has no posts.

-**New in Version 4.5.3.1**

-* Fixed: AIOSEO Settings modal sometimes opening in Divi visual editor when user performs unrelated action.

 **See our [changelog on aioseo.com](https://aioseo.com/changelog/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin) for previous releases.**

 == Frequently Asked Questions ==